bitshares/dev.bitshares.works/core/tutorials/FAQ.md

 - if you don’t use them you should probably modify config.ini so they aren’t written to disk in the first place.

 #### Q. What is the best way to interact with the witness node?
 The only way you can interact with the witness node is through the CLI client by using its API.
 You can also use the GUI (i.e. the light client).

-In the GUI, change Settings -> API connection, add ws://127.0.0.1:8090/ws (according to settings of your witness node) and select it.
+In the GUI, open the Side Menu and go to [Settings] - [Nodes].
+There are TABs (AVAILABLE, HIDDEN, and PERSONAL).
+Click **PERSONAL** and click [ADD NODE].
+A form opens and type a Node name and an Address and Click [CONFIRM].

 #### Q. What is the meaning of all those different text colors in the witness node console?